Chiral interactions of fermions and massive gauge fields in Kaluza-Klein models

 However, the right-hand side does vanish when either $X$ or $Y$ are Killing or conformal Killing vector fields on $K$.
 When this is not the case, the right-hand side only vanishes to first order in the Lie derivatives of $g$.

 \begin{remark} Despite being a higher-order correction, the right-hand side of \eqref{NonClosureKLDerivative} represents a significant conceptual variation from current practice in the Standard Model and grand unified theories \cite{Hamilton, BH}.
 It shows how there are natural equations of motion, in this case the equation $\sD \Psi = 0$ of a Kaluza-Klein model, in which only the unbroken part of the 4D gauge group couples to fermions through an exact Lie algebra representation.
 The broken part does not, and understandably so.
-It does not preserve the internal vacuum metric, and, since spinors are objects that depend on the metric, it does not induce a standard symmetry transformation of spinors. \end{remark}
+It does not preserve the internal vacuum metric, and, since spinors are objects that depend on the metric, it does not induce a standard symmetry transformation of spinors.
+As in the case of 4D general relativity, it would be relevant to better understand how to transform spinors and the Dirac operator under general diffeomorphisms of the underlying space. \end{remark}